Flexible flight training

 - Part-time and full-time options available

 The Wings Alliance Flexible Programme is truly unique.
 Other flight training programmes offer little or no choice; you have to fit into their location and timescale requirements.
-While this makes purchasing decisions relatively easy – you either do or do not step onto their production line – it sometimes does not fit your own circumstances or priorities.
+While this makes purchasing decisions relatively easy, it sometimes does not fit your own circumstances or priorities.

 The traditional alternative is self-organised modular training.
 While this is flexible, it misses out on the advantages provided by a ‘packaged’ training programme.
 Most importantly, quality assurance and a single training record, both of which are important to prospective employers.

 Initial planning meeting

 Like all our programmes, entry is subject to success in Assessment.

 After successful Assessment, we will arrange a meeting (which may be online) with a training advisor.
 We will go through with you your constraints and preferences.
 Factors that will affect your training choices might include:

 - Budget: is low cost your primary consideration, or do you just want a program that offers value for money?

 - Urgency: are you in a rush to complete or in no hurry?

 - Employment: do you want to remain employed for some of the training?

 - Location: do you want to remain at home as long as possible to cut costs, or are you prepared to re-locate for training?

 - Preferences: is there a school you particularly want to train with?

-Once we have worked though these questions with you, the range of options will have reduced to a more manageable list.
-We will help you construct a training plan showing who you’ll train with, when and what to budget for your training.
-We’ll make sure that you have thought of everything and there are no surprises.
+Once we have worked though these questions with you, the range of options will have reduced to a more manageable list and we will help you construct a detailed training plan.

 If you have some flying experience already, that may count towards the licencing requirements.
 However, assuming no hours, a typical training plan will be as follows: